ChainSafe/forest/documentation/developer_documentation/glossary.md

 ## MDNS

 [MDNS](https://en.wikipedia.org/wiki/Multicast_DNS) stands for Multicast DNS, which is a protocol, that resolves hostnames to IP addresses within small networks that do not include a local name server.

-## KV

-KV stands for [key–value database](https://en.wikipedia.org/wiki/Key%E2%80%93value_database), which is a data storage paradigm designed for storing, retrieving, and managing associative arrays, and a data structure more commonly known today as a dictionary or hash table.
-Dictionaries contain a collection of objects, or records, which in turn have many different fields within them, each containing data.
-These records are stored and retrieved using a key that uniquely identifies the record, and is used to find the data within the database.

 ## Kademlia